 - Use only licensed and insured contractors.

-- Contact the Utah Department of Occupational and Professional Licensing (DOPL) to verify a contractor’s status.
+- Contact the Utah Division of Professional Licensing (DOPL) to verify a contractor’s status.

 - Request a certificate of insurance from the contractor.